 The pharmacy employs enough people to manage its workload.
 Team members are trained to deliver their roles and keep their skills up to date by completing regular learning activities.
-They are confident to suggest and make changes to the way they work to improve their services.
-Team members communicate effectively and support each other well.
+Team members who have recently joined the pharmacy are well supported with their training and development.
+Team members are confident to suggest and make changes to the way they work to improve their services.
+They communicate effectively and support each other well.
 And they work well together to deliver the pharmacy's services.